Legal Insurance

 The type of will you’ll need depends on your individual circumstances.
 Often, a simple will is sufficient.
 However, if you have minor beneficiaries, are concerned about your end-of-life care, or have additional needs, one of the other available types of wills may be better suited for you.

-Seek out legal advice from an attorney if you’re not sure which will to choose — their expertise can ensure that your wishes are carried out.
+Seek out legal advice from an attorney who knows family law or an estate planning attorney if you’re not sure which will to choose — their expertise can ensure that your wishes are carried out.

 Want information about MetLife Legal Plans?